With FigJam’s work plans, flow charts, and Gantt chart makers, craft a solid project schedule that carries your team across the finish line.

 Set a course for success: Provide your team with a clear project timeline and fold in feedback, ideas, and adjustments.

 Cultivate team collaboration with a scheduling template that invites your team to jam out ideas.
-Collaborate on an interactive whiteboard and bring your Gantt chart into the future with community-built widgets.
+Collaborate on an interactive whiteboard, easily assign tasks, and bring your Gantt chart into the future with community-built widgets.

 Ensure proper task management and stay on schedule with the Gantt chart template.
 Hit your milestones?
 Explore related templates from our Community.